177km/h (110mph) air speed

 A super powerful and flexible cordless blower

-Greenworks have once again released a high-quality battery-powered blower that can compete with even gas models.
+Greenworks has once again released a high-quality battery-powered blower that can compete with even gas models.

-The 40V battery system provides a huge amount of power, and this combined with eh axial fan system means that this unit is a real beast.
+The 40V battery system provides a huge amount of power, and this combined with an axial fan system means that this unit is a real beast.

 The variable speed trigger gives this model the flexibility it needs to give the subtle power adjustments required for different jobs.

-A couple of small items to note are the high noise level, and the fact that this unit is heavy than cheaper models – but neither of these items is a deal-breaker.
+A couple of small items to note are the high noise level and the fact that this unit is heavier than cheaper models – but neither of these items is a deal-breaker.

 - Lots of power